AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

   Local Subnet                      10.0.2.0/24 (VPC1 private subnet)
 ===============================     =================================================================

- 2.3 Go to **site2cloud** page.
-From site2cloud connection table, select the connection created above (e.g. avx-cp-s2c).
-Select **Generic** from **Vendor** drop down list and click **Download Configuration** button to download the site2cloud configuration.
+ 2.3 Go to the **site2cloud** page.
+From the site2cloud connection table, select the connection created above (e.g. avx-cp-s2c).
+Select **Generic** from **Vendor** drop down list and click the **Download Configuration** button to download the site2cloud configuration.
 Save the configuration file for configuring CheckPoint-VM.

 3. Download and Install SmartConsole
 ====================================

- 3.1 Using a browser, connect to Gaia Portal of CheckPoint-VM at https://CheckPoint-VM_Public-IP:
+ 3.1 Using a browser, connect to the Gaia Portal of the CheckPoint-VM at https://CheckPoint-VM_Public-IP:

- 3.2 Click **Overview** at left navigation bar, click **Download Now!** to download SmartConsole.
+ 3.2 Click **Overview** at the left navigation bar, click **Download Now!** to download SmartConsole.

 |image0|